newrelic/open-install-library/recipes/newrelic/infrastructure/nrdot/oracle-otel/README.md

 - Re-running the install and an instance's monitoring user already exists: you'll be prompted interactively, per instance, to either reuse the existing user (you'll be asked for its current password) or create a new username.
-This is the one step in either recipe that isn't fully unattended.
+This is the one step in any of these recipes that isn't fully unattended.
 - Oracle Database 19c or later is required — checked per instance before any user is created.
 - `oci-linux.yml` specifically: the SSH agent socket check runs once, up front, against